gertingold/tools4scicomp/manuscript/numpy.rst

 the longest string.

-Probably the most interesting attributes of an array are ``shape`` and ``strides`` because the allow us to reinterprete the data of the original one-dimensional array in different ways without the need to copy from memory to memory.
+Probably the most interesting attributes of an array are ``shape`` and ``strides`` because the allow us to reinterpret the data of the original one-dimensional array in different ways without the need to copy from memory to memory.
 Let us first try to understand the meaning of the tuples ``(16,)`` for ``shape`` and ``(8,)`` for ``strides``.
 Both tuples have the same size which equals one because the considered array is one-dimensional.
 Therefore, ``shape`` does